CenterForAssessment/Washington/Washington_SGP_Report_2013.md

 when the student's growth over the last year is compared against targets calculated to assess their progress along a multi-year time-line.
 The question asked following the 4<sup>th</sup> grade for the student is: Did the student become proficient and if not are they on track to become proficient within 3 years?

-***It is important to note that Washington State is not incorporating adequate growth in any accountability measures at this time; these targets and are provided as an additional descriptive measure to assist in school improvement.***
+***It is important to note that Washington State is not incorporating adequate growth in any accountability measures at this time; these targets are provided as an additional descriptive measure to assist in school improvement.***

 ## Calculation of Growth Percentile Targets <a id="calculation-of-growth-targets">